What is Cash Basis Accounting?

 - This system does not require expert accounting knowledge.
 It is just based on the actual receipt and actual payment of cash.
 So, small businesses and sole proprietors can easily record and maintain their transactions in a small notebook without preparing a separate set of systematic books.

 - This is definitely cheaper than the accrual system of accounting.
-The reason is that the accrual system follows the double entry system of accounting which records each and every transaction in a systematic way.
-Therefore, the double entry system requires software for efficient recording.
-There is no requirement of voluminous records and thereby software in a single entry system and hence it is cheaper.
+The reason is that the accrual system follows the double-entry system of accounting, which records each and every transaction in a systematic way.
+Therefore, the double-entry system requires software for efficient recording.
+There is no requirement for voluminous records and thereby software in a single entry system, and hence it is cheaper.

-- Since it is simple and requires recording less no. of transaction compared to accrual system, it is less time-consuming.
+- Since it is simple and requires recording less no. of transactions compared to the accrual system, it is less time-consuming.

 Disadvantages of Cash Basis Accounting